Dairy-Free Blueberry Banana Oat Smoothie for Morning Sickness

 Preparation Instructions

-- Add all the ingredients to a blender: blueberries, oats, frozen banana, almond butter, cinnamon, and almond or oat milk.
+- Add all the ingredients to a blender: blueberries, oats, frozen banana, almond butter, cinnamon, almond milk, and honey (if using).

 - Blend on high speed until the mixture is completely smooth and creamy.
 If you like a thicker smoothie, you can add a few ice cubes.
 For a thinner consistency, add a splash more milk.